 This was a huge victory for advocates and the future of access to support services!
 See the exact requirements of these new HCBS regulations on the CMS website.

 Soon after the release of the federal requirements, CMS offered official “guidance” in an “implementation toolkit” that included a document called, “Guidance on settings that have the effect of isolating individuals receiving HCBS from the broader community.”
-CMS shared examples of specific settings including: farmsteads, gated / secured “communities” for people with disabilities, residential schools, and multiple use campuses as “having the effect of isolating.”
+CMS shared examples of specific settings including: farmsteads, gated / secure “communities” for people with disabilities, residential schools, and multiple use campuses as “having the effect of isolating.”
 If the state or federal government decides a setting is isolating, waiver recipients who call that setting home will lose their HCBS funding or be forced to leave their home and community.
-The official CMS HCBS Implementation Toolkit can be found here.

 The final regulations were “outcome-oriented”, but CMS guidance is misleading.
 It is not based on the feedback nor assessment of the quality of life of individuals who are waiver recipients.
 Many citizens who live in setting CMS has labeled isolating are now at risk.
 The Coalition for Community Choice and the Madison House Autism Foundation brought 6 self-advocates to Washington DC to share with policy makers their right to access waiver funding in a home and community of their choice must be protected!